 - 9 Warnings on Personalizing OS X Yosemite

 - 10 Questions and Answers

 We'll start from the most basic and important methods of personalizing your Mac.

 A new desktop background always makes your Mac look fresh.
 Follow the steps below to change your desktop background:

-- 1Right click on your desktop.This is done by pressing with two fingers instead of one on your touch pad, or by control clicking if you only have a single button mouse.Advertisement
+- 1This is done by pressing with two fingers instead of one on your touch pad, or by control clicking if you only have a single button mouse.Right click on your desktop.Advertisement

 Select an OS X Screen Saver